JFK24/zeppr/README.md

 - Let us define growing degree-hours as the same as growing degree-days but applied for a single hour where the min and max temperatures are both equal to the temperature for this hour
-- The degree-days for 1 day is equal to the sum of its 24 degree-hours divided by 24.
+- Then, the degree-days for 1 day is equal to the sum of its 24 degree-hours divided by 24.

 The following tricks are automatized by the `mutate_cumsum_gdd()` function described further below.